Develooper-Dan/school-course-app/README.md

 # school-course-app
 This program couples a server-side REST API together with a client-side React frontend as its counterpart.
 Together they let a user perform basic CRUD-operations on a kind of "school"-database which contains several courses on different topics.
 A (short) documentation for the API-part can be found at https://github.com/Develooper-Dan/rest-api.
 Here I will focus on the React frontend.
+The general layout and style of this app were provided by Team Treehouse.

 ### Getting started
 In the project directory, both of the following commands must be run in each of the api- and in the client-folder: